top of page

 Recording: By the time I remembered that the key of G is not my vocal-friend, I was too far into recording.
 The idea of starting over, with capo, made me want to pull out my hair.
 On top of that, the melody kept evolving.
 I could either ignore the inspiration, or layer it on, and blend.
 I chose the latter, with fingers crossed.

-Every time I’m about to record a new song, my brother, an accomplished musician, asks if I am going to use a metronome.
+Every time I’m about to record a new song, my brother, an amazing musician, asks if I am going to use a metronome.
 I finally took the hint this time, and tried the click track, which I quickly kicked it to the curb.
 It kept tripping me up.
 Coincidently, learning guitar made me want to be in a band (again, cart before the horse), so I tried a drum track for the first time.
 Eureka!
 It doubled as a metronome, and has a name—Logan!
 My first band mate.

 Overall, this project, was exponentially more challenging than the previous ones.
 There were many times the little voice inside my head asked, “What’s the point?”
 Eventually, I took the advice William Stafford gave to his struggling poetry students: “Lower your expectations.”